INTRODUCTION TO THE DIOCESAN WAYS

 Jeremiah 6:16

-The Pilgrim Ways
+The Diocesan Pilgrim Ways

-The Project Lead will walk the Ways during 2023 and 2024 and once they have been walked there will be walking guidance and spiritual resources to enhance the journey.
-In the Documents page of this website there are downloadable pilgrim ‘passports’ and ‘testimoniums’ for pilgrims who complete the Way.
-The Project Lead would grateful for feedback from pilgrims who have walked the route.
+Documents page of this website there are downloadable pilgrim ‘passports’ and certificates for pilgrims who complete the Way.
+The Project Lead would grateful for

-All the Ways can be seen on the map in the Home page of this website.
+feedback from pilgrims who have walked the Ways.
+All the Ways can be seen on the map on the

 Churches and Shrines